 Our pet surgery capabilities allow us to treat dogs and cats for all kinds of conditions, and to do so safely.
 We follow detailed pain management and monitoring protocols to make sure that every pet is comfortable during their surgery.

 Services Provided by Our Dedicated Professionals

 We aim to meet your pet’s needs in any every possible way by offering a variety of services out of our surgical suite.
 These include but are not limited to:

-- Spaying and neutering
+- Spays and neuters

-- Ocular procedures
+- Abdominal exploratory procedures

-- Bladder surgery (cystotomy)
+- Bladder stone removals (cystotomy)

-- Foreign body removal
+- Foreign body removals

 Companion was willing to provide emergency services for my beloved little Gordon with fifteen minutes notice after he was attacked by a pit bull.
 He was seen promptly and went into surgery to repair his injuries almost immediately.
 The office staff was compassionate and kind.
 When he licked out his stitches five days later, Companion again saw him promptly.
 I truly appreciate the care they took of my dog.

 Our hospital can provide various pain control options to help your pet recover more quickly from their surgery.
 From injectable medication to non-steroidal anti-inflammatory drugs, we will evaluate your pet’s medical history and current prescription use to make sure that whatever we choose will be safe for them.
 Furthermore, if your pet begins to show signs of pain while recovering at home, let us know so we can provide additional pain relief.

 Pain can hinder progress for a pet recovering from surgery.
 To discuss pain management with us further or schedule a post-surgery follow-up visit, call (708) 457-0066 today.